sarahemm/ruby-syncsign/README.md

  * nodes.rb - List all nodes on the system and information about them.
  * hubs.rb - List all hubs on the system and whether we have enough info to support direct rendering.
  * render.rb - Render a sample screen to the given node.
+ * symbols.rb - Shows how to use the Symbolbox to utilize display-resident symbols.
+ * partial\_update.rb - Perform a screen render, then update that render with extra information.

 ## Full Documentation
 YARD docs included, also available on [RubyDoc.info](https://www.rubydoc.info/github/sarahemm/ruby-syncsign/master)